Monday, 18 September 2023

 Jailhouse Rock

 Last Saturday afternoon we got together to watch, listen and talk Elvis!
 We had great fun.
-The film Jailhouse Rock was spotlighted in the series The Elvis Award Nominated Films.
+The film Jailhouse Rock was spotlighted in our film series The Elvis Award Nominated Films

-Did you know this beloved film has received 2 honours?
+Did you know Jailhouse Rock has received an

-1. An ASCAP for Most Performed Feature Film Standard for the title song (1991)
+1. ASCAP for Most Performed Feature Film Standard for the title song (1991)

-2. An induction into the National Archives Film Registry as a film of Cultural/Historical/Aesthetic significance (2004)
+2. induction into the NATIONAL FILM ARCHIVES REGISTRY as a film of Cultural/Historical/Aesthetic significance (2004)

 Tuesday, 18 April 2023